NeilNie/DA_Advanced_CS/README.md

 Recursion is a very important concept in computer science.
 This project contains a couple of really interesting recursion problems, including GCD, Hanio toward other more.
 ###Linked Lists
 An application build on top of the basic data structure -- linked list.
 You can enter people into this app and add friends to individual in this world.
+###Maze
+Solving mazes with breath first and depth first searches.
+Built with Xcode and animated with SpriteKit.

 ###Credit:
 If you have any questions, comments or concerns, feel free to contact me at appledeveloper.neil@gmail.com